md-zaman/jenkins-learning/Notes.md

     RUN /usr/sbin/sshd-keygen
     CMD /usr/sbin/sshd -D

-Now, simply run deploy the containers with the follwing command and then we will try to connect from jenkins container to the ssh container: docker-compose up -d
+Now, simply run deploy the containers with the following command and then we will try to connect from jenkins container to the ssh container: docker-compose up -d
   - brings up the containers

-  Now let us login to the jenkins container and ssh to the remote ssh container: docker exec -it jenkins bash ssh remote_user@remote_host
+  Now let us login to the jenkins container and ssh to the remote ssh container:

+  docker exec -it jenkins bash
+  ssh remote_user@remote_host
   - this will ask for password and then you will be able to get inside of